-There are a variety of Ways to Plan and show your support of Black Hawk College East Campus
+Ways to plan and show your support of Black Hawk College East Campus

 Planned giving is a wonderful way to leave a legacy to Black Hawk College East Campus while enjoying tax and income benefits now and in the future.
 Whether you are an individual, family or business, we can help you choose the method of support that is best for your situation.
 This page provides an overview and information about different methods of Planned Giving for individuals, families and family trusts, as well as information for corporate, organizations and business planning.

-Simply contact Liz Breedlove at 309/854-1715 to discuss and plan your charitable contribution to Black Hawk College East Campus through the Black Hawk College East Foundation.
+Simply contact Danielle Williams at 309/854-1715 to discuss and plan your charitable contribution to Black Hawk College East Campus through the Black Hawk College East Foundation.

 For Individuals, Families